Adult Learners (Nontraditional Students)

 This program provides evaluations and therapy for any student wishing assistance.
 The UA Little Rock Speech, Language, and Hearing Clinic is accredited in speech-language pathology and audiology and is supervised by certified speech-language pathologists and audiologists.
 Self, faculty, and external referrals may be made.
 Evaluations and therapy are scheduled at the faculty member ‘s and student’s convenience.
 The clinic is located in the University Plaza.

 This clinic has the only diagnostic and rehabilitative training program in audiology in Arkansas.
 Audiological services include testing of hearing and communication skills, monitoring of hearing problems, hearing aid evaluations, hearing aid checks, training in speech reading, and counseling services for hearing-impaired students who may be experiencing difficulty in school because of hearing problems.

 Appointments may be scheduled by calling (501) 569-3155.

 Speech and language services include evaluations and therapy in disorders of articulation, language, stuttering and cluttering, voice, and organic disorders such as laryngectomy, aphasia, cerebral palsy, and cleft palate.

 Some services are available at a reduced charge to regularly enrolled students.
 In addition, referrals are encouraged from community speech- and hearing-impaired children and adults.

 Students Affected by the Military

-Students Affected by the Military (SAM) is a UA Little Rock student organization with a mission to foster and develop support and a social network for UA Little Rock students affected by the military.
+Students Affected by the Military (SAM) is a new UA Little Rock student organization.
+Its mission is to foster and develop a support and a social network for UA Little Rock students affected by the military.

 SAM wants to help you